Near Africa in Delaware County, Ohio — The American Midwest (Great Lakes)

 In 1859 slaves from a North Carolina plantation owned by the Alston family were sent north.
 The plantation's mistress had disapproved of slavery and made arrangements for the slaves to travel to Ohio and freedom.
 These slaves moved to the community of Africa, lived in log homes, were employed by the anti-slavery farmers, and joined the Wesleyan Methodist Church.
 After the Civil War the freed slaves left Africa and settled in the communities of Delaware and Westerville, and Van Wert and Paulding counties.

 Location.
 40° 11.066′ N, 82° 57.763′ W. Marker is near Africa, Ohio, in Delaware County.
-Touch for map.
 Marker is in the picnic area, about 1000 feet southeast of the dam spillway, in Alum Creek State Park.
 The picnic area is off Lewis Center Road, between Bale Kenyon and Africa Roads.
+Touch for map.
 Marker is in this post office area: Lewis Center OH 43035, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,579 times since then and 71 times this year.
+It was originally submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,690 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.